amandasnielsen/amandasnielsen/README.md

 ###

-<p align="left">My name is Amanda and I'm soon a frontend-developer from Östersund, north of Sweden</p>
+<p align="left">My name is Amanda and I'm soon a frontend-developer from Östersund, north of Sweden ⛰</p>

 ###